ctaleck/ResxToJS/README.md

 ResxToJS
 ========

-Resx2Js is a utility that converts .NET/C# resx files into a JavaScript file which contains a JSON version of the.NET resources.
+Resx2Js is a utility that converts .NET/C# resx files into a JavaScript file which contains a JSON of the .NET?C# resources.

-This will allow you to store all your resources in one place on the .NET side and regenerate them for the JavaScript side without duplicating the resource entries on the JavaScript side.
+This will allow you to store all your resources in one place on the .NET side and automatically regenerate them for the JavaScript side on the JavaScript side.

 ## Usage